 Yes, VPNs and Zscaler serve different purposes: VPNs create encrypted tunnels so you can reach a private network, while Zscaler lets you securely access cloud services directly from anywhere with policy-based controls.
 In this guide, you’ll get a clear, practical breakdown of how VPNs and Zscaler work, their core differences, best-fit use cases, deployment models, and practical steps to choose between them or use them together.
 Think of this as a side-by-side, real-world comparison you can apply to your organization’s security posture, especially if you’re moving toward cloud-first or zero-trust architectures.

-Quick takeaways you’ll get in this article: Er x vpn server
+Quick takeaways you’ll get in this article: Best free vpn extension for chrome reddit 2026

 - What a VPN is, how it works, and when it’s still a solid fit